How to Identify and Calculate Fringe Benefits In Your Employee Expenses

-Companies provide fringe benefits in a variety of ways: insurance coverage, on-site office perks, and company cars.
-Some fringe benefits are paid through T&E; employees spend their own money on fringe benefits, submit them as expenses, and receive reimbursements.
+Companies provide fringe benefits in a variety of ways: insurance coverage, on-site office perks, company cars.
+Some fringe benefits are paid through T&E: employees spend their own money on fringe benefits, submit them as expenses, and receive reimbursements.
 To the IRS, these expense reimbursements represent income to the employee.

 In this article, we’ll go over the basics of imputed income—what it is, how you calculate it, and why T&E makes for a convenient method of delivering fringe benefits.

 Please note: Abacus does not provide accounting advice.
 Speak with an accountant to determine the particular needs of your business.

 Fringe benefits are any benefits that you give employees in addition to their salaries or hourly wages.
 This includes incentives given to only certain employees, such as bonuses or awards.
 The IRS requires employees to attribute, or “impute,” value to these non-wage benefits and report it as taxable income.